zarstensen/Brakenator/README.md

 # Brakenator
-This software does not actually brake, in contrast to its name.
+This software does not actually brake nor break, in contrast to its name.